kanchana-sankalpa/LegacyDatasystemDotNetMongoFront/README.md

 https://github.com/kanchana-sankalpa/LegacyDatasystemDotNetMongoB

 # Getting started
-Clone the project and run npm install and npm start in the project folder after setup the backend service application.
+Clone the project and run npm install and npm start in the project folder.
+Make sure the backend service application executing.